Elaborative encoding: Link system

-Peg-Word Method
+Peg-word method

-The Peg-Word Method is based on principles like those embodied in the method of loci.
-The main difference is that instead of a series of places to be used as storage "locations," one memorizes a set of pegs or hooks on which one can then "hang" the information to be memorized.
-As with the MOL instead of placing grocery items in a room, imagine that room has “pegs” on which are the items desired to be remembered.
+The peg-word method is based on principles like those embodied in the method of loci.
+The main difference is that instead of a series of places to be used as storage "locations", one memorizes a set of pegs or hooks on which one can then "hang" the information to be memorized.
+As with the MOL instead of placing grocery items in a room, imagine that room has "pegs" on which are the items desired to be remembered.

 A 1986 experiment tested 73 fifth graders on minerals.
 For one group they just had free study these minerals, for another group they studied using the Peg-word Method.
-These were their findings: “In all repetition conditions, mnemonic subjects significantly and substantially outperformed students who were given free study.”
+These were their findings: "In all repetition conditions, mnemonic subjects significantly and substantially outperformed students who were given free study."

 PAO (Person, Action, Object)

-For each item desired to memorize you assign a person, action or object.
-As you assign these things you create a “story line” that makes it easier to remember.
-In the example of a grocery list, one could assign eggs to Arnold Schwarzenegger, assign apples to “slicing,” and potatoes could be assigned to potatoes.
-Coming all together we have a story of Arnold Schwarzenegger slicing potatoes.
+In this method, one assigns a person, action or object to each item one desires to memorize and creates a storyline out of these items to make them easier to recall.
+For example, when creating a grocery list, one could assign eggs to Arnold Schwarzenegger, assign apples to "slicing", and potatoes could be assigned to potatoes, resulting in a story of Arnold Schwarzenegger slicing potatoes.
 The more distinguishable the relationship the easier it will be to retrieve.